If you experience a pet emergency after hours, please go immediately to one of the recommended centers below.

 - Inability to Deliver Puppies or Kittens

-- Contact us if labor contractions last for longer than one hour or if there is more than 15 minutes of labor with the fetus or membrane showing.
+- Contact us if labor contractions last for longer than one hour or if there are more than 15 minutes of labor with the fetus or membrane showing.

 Abnormal Reaction to Vaccine(s)